dmitry-ivanov/laravel-testing-tools/README.md

 #### `dontSeeInLogFile()`

-Checks if log file not contains specified content.
+Check if the log file doesn't contain the specified content.
 Path is relative to the `storage/logs` folder.

 ```php
 $this->dontSeeInLogFile('example.log', 'Unexisting log message!');